January 2, 2020

 Imagine it: Smalltown chatter fills your local barbershop or salon.
 Kids play hide-and-seek on a fall Saturday.
 A South Georgia farmer feeding his stable of horses in the late evening, after the sun has set on a hard day’s work.
 Students arrive in a classroom for their first day of school.
-Customers stopping by a local coffee shop for a fresh brew on their way to work Monday morning.
+Customers stopping by a local coffee shop for a quick cup on their way to work Monday morning.
 A nearby factory firing on all cylinders, fueling a local community’s economy.

 Although it might not be obvious at first, there’s a common factor in these everyday scenes: Light.
 Access to reliable energy is something that some may take for granted, but the act of flipping a switch does more than just add literal light to our surroundings.
 For homes and hometowns across Georgia, it adds opportunity and productivity that illuminate ideas and innovation.

 At Georgia Transmission, we’re honored to work alongside local EMCs to strengthen communities by providing reliable, affordable energy to more than 4 million people.